Get Clarity on Your Privacy

 PHI is Protected Health Information—anything that identifies you and relates to your health or care.
 On Feelpath this means name, email, session start/end times, session transcripts, BAA agreements, and technical identifiers tied to your account.
 Fully de-identified data is not PHI.

 HIPAA is a U.S. law governing how health information is used, shared, and protected.
-Key parts you'll feel: Privacy Rule, Security Rule, and Breach Notification Rule.
-We operate under BAAs and follow HIPAA requirements across our systems and processes.
+Key parts that impact you: Privacy Rule, Security Rule, and Breach Notification Rule.
+We operate under BAAs and follow HIPAA requirements throughout all our systems and processes.
 HITECH Act, or Health Information Technology for Economic and Clinical Health Act, is a U.S. law that strengthens the privacy and security provisions of the Health Insurance Portability and Accountability Act (HIPAA)

-'Data' means anything created or saved when you use Feelpath: profile info, session media and transcripts, messages, files, settings, timestamps, and certain technical details tied to your account.
-We treat as PHI anything that identifies you and relates to care or payment.
-De-identified, aggregated metrics and logs with identifiers removed are not PHI; when in doubt, we treat data like PHI.
+'Data' means anything created or saved when you use Feelpath: profile info, session content and transcripts, messages, files, settings, timestamps, and certain technical details tied to your account.
+We treat anything that identifies you and relates to your care or payment as PHI.
+De-identified data and server application logs with identifiers removed are not PHI, but when in doubt, we treat data like PHI.

 Our product uses AI models to make additional observations on your transcript text and output what we call Session Insights, such as summaries, self-talk analysis, emotional clarity, and more.
-We believe in the value of getting extra attention for you and your session, and your growth, so we're using AI to help you get the most out of your session.
+We believe in the value of diving deeper into your session and your growth, so we're using AI to help you get the most out of your session.

 Yes—so long as you keep your account with us, we keep only what's needed to provide our services to you.
 If you decide to leave, we can certify your data was deleted.

-No one can promise zero risk, but we reduce it by design: we route sensitive data through ZDR, apply strong security practices, operate a private cloud network (VPC) with no public inbound access, enforce least-privilege access, and maintain comprehensive logging and review.
+No one can promise zero risk, but we reduce it by design: we protect sensitive by using Zero-Data-Retention (ZDR) AI, apply strong security practices, operate a private cloud network (VPC) with no public inbound access, enforce industry-trusted methods for sercurity, and maintain comprehensive logging and review.

-Confidentiality means only the right people can see your information, only for the right purpose, and under controls that are provable.
+Confidentiality means only the right people can see your information, and only for the right purpose.
 Confidentiality is different from anonymity or de-identification.
 If a session is transcribed, it's linked to an individual's profile so that only the clinician and the individual can access it—and only them by default.
-In this case, who can see your data?
+In the case of Feelpath, who can see your data?
 It is confidential between you and your therapist (assuming you consent to give them access).
-The content is encrypted, and access is role-limited and fully logged.
-Identified data doesn't make the data non-confidential.
-The confidentiality comes from who can access your data and under what rules, not from stripping identity.
+The content is encrypted, and access is consent-dependent, system-limited, and fully logged.
+Our promise of confidentiality means our team keeps all information private.
+In rare and unique circumstances where our software is not working as expected, we follow HIPAA-enforced protocols and use de-identification to fix the service—while maintaining confidentiality and restricted access.
+All fixes and access roles are logged.

-Our approach: purpose limitation (use data only to deliver the service), data minimization, transparency, and honesty.
+Our approach: purpose limitation (use data only to deliver the service), data minimization (only collect the minimum necessary data), transparency, and honesty.
 These principles guide our product design and data operations.

 Using data responsibly—treating our Feelpath customers fairly, keeping data secure and minimal, explaining how AI works and its limits, and ensuring our customers stay in the loop for consequential decisions.

-Zero-Data-Retention (ZDR) means that our AI providers have agreed that any information (PHI or otherwise) sent to them for AI processing (1) is not written to disk, (2) is not logged for human review, and (3) lives only briefly in memory to fulfill the request.
+Zero-Data-Retention (ZDR) means that our AI providers have agreed that any information (PHI or otherwise) sent to them for AI processing is (1) not written to disk, (2) not logged for human review, and (3) lives only briefly in memory to fulfill the request.

 Yes.
-We have a dedicated HIPAA workflow with our model provider (OpenAI) that follows ZDR: data sent for processing is not logged for human review, not written to disk, and not stored in the cloud, and only used transiently in memory to produce the result and then discarded.
+We have a dedicated HIPAA-compliant workflow with our AI model provider (OpenAI) that follows ZDR: data sent for processing is not logged for human review, not written to disk, and not stored in the cloud; only used transiently in memory to produce the result and then discarded.

 Zero-Data-Retention is contractual in our legal agreement with OpenAI, with federal oversight.
-OpenAI is audited by HHS (U.S. Department of Health and Human Services) on their BAA contracts, including their code and logs.
+OpenAI is audited on their BAA contracts by HHS (U.S. Department of Health and Human Services), including their code and logs.

 No, definitely not.
-Data sent to our model provider (OpenAI) is sent through our HIPAA workflow and follows ZDR so it isn't stored.
-OpenAI's HIPAA APIs do not use customer data to train models.
+Data sent to our model provider (OpenAI) is sent through our HIPAA-compliant workflow and follows ZDR so that it isn't stored.
+Our agreement with OpenAI ensures that they do not use your data to train models.

 Yes.
 You can disable AI features entirely by declining ROI at the beginning of each session.